I used to love those long copy Leagas Delaney ads.

 It would seem impolite not to, a like going to Blackpool and not bringing back a stick of rock or going to going to Pisa and not getting a picture pretending you’re holding up the tower.

-The first opportunity was for the Waterstone’s pitch, what could be a more appropriate client for a campaign heavy on wordage than a store that sold words?
+What could be more appropriate for a campaign heavy on wordage than a store that sold words?

-Bushmills?
-On the face of it you may think users of the product may prefer slurring words to reading them, but you get a pretty sophisticated drinker buying Bushmills and maybe they’d appreciate a bit of a history lesson.
+On the face of it you may think users of this particular product may prefer slurring words to reading them, but Bushmills is aimed at a pretty sophisticated bunch, maybe they’d appreciate a bit of a history lesson?